robweber/ha-betabrite-sign/README.md

 ## Usage

 Once installed copy the existing `data/layout.yaml.example` file to `data/layout.yaml`.
 This file is read on startup to configure the messages sent to the display.
-There are two main sections to the file __variables__ and __messages__.
+There are two main sections to the file __variables__ and __display__.
 The variables section defines strings that will be updated dynamically on the sign.
-The messages area defines the format of how the text will be displayed on the sign, this includes things like the display mode and color.
+The display area defines which text will be displayed on the sign, and in what order.
+This includes things like the display mode and color.
 For dynamic updates to work you'll need to poll Home Assistant or utilize MQTT.
-For a more complete breakdown of the options available in the layout file, see the [Variables](#variables) and [Messages](#messages) sections below.
+For a more complete breakdown of the options available in the layout file, see the [Variables](#variables) and [Display](#display) sections below.

 You can run the program with the following command: